kparc/kcc/README.md

 It is much easier to get used to lack of precedence than you appears at first, and once you do, you will generally want to avoid using parens unless you absolutely have to.
-The last example from above shows the basic strategy of ditching them: it is usually possible to rearrange the expressions so that the order of evaluation becomes linear.
+The last example from above shows the basic strategy of ditching them: it is usually possible to rearrange expressions so that the order of evaluation becomes **linear**.

 Although precedence override is often inevitable and can be beneficial, it can have an adverse effect on readability.
 That is, when you read a